 His stage appearances have been relatively sparse, but with appearances in Sir Ronald Harwood’s The Dresser and Shakespeare’s The Tempest, he is no stranger to treading the boards.
-He makes his musical debut in Carousel at the London Coliseum in April 2017.
+Lyndhurst made his musical debut in Carousel at the London Coliseum in 2017, returning two years later to star in Man of La Mancha.